Taijiquan Class Content Description

 Below are very brief descriptions of some of the content offered in our classes.

-LAOJIA YI LU (Old Frame First Road)
+LAOJIA YI LU (Old Frame First Road) 75 Postures

 DAJIA ER LU (Large Frame Second Road)

-Dajia Er Lu is a short routine developed by 20th generation Chen family member Master Chen Ziqiang.
+Dajia Er Lu is a short form developed by 20th generation Chen family member Master Chen Ziqiang.
 It is a more advanced routine and consists of stomping, stepping, pivoting, jumping, leg sweeping, many explosive movements and strikes, lower stances, and moves at a faster pace.

 SHAUNG JIAN (Double Mace)